endritbeqa/Deep-Surrogate-RANS-Models/README.md

 In order to change the model structure itself, go to the config file of the model itself found in the models folder (e.g `src/models/swin/Config_Unet_Swin.py`).

 ### Train setup
-To change the train setup itself(batch size, number of epoch, dataset etc.) edit the `src/config.py` file.
+To change the train setup itself(batch size, number of epoch, dataset etc.) edit the `src/train_config.py` file.
-Then run `python train.py` to start the training loop
+Then run `python train.py` to start the training loop.

+To run multiple training runs simultaneously edit the `src/train_config.py` get_config_parametrized function

 ### Hyperparameter search
 To perform hyperparameter search run `python hyperparameter_search.py`.